 Dr. Matacotta is actively involved in other areas of research, including replication in psychological science, use of health information technology, and best practices for teaching psychology.
 He is a member of the American Psychological Association, Association for Psychological Science, Society for the Teaching of Psychology (APA Division 2), and the Center for Open Science.

 Tracy A. Mendolia-Moore, MA Ed

 Tracy A. Mendolia-Moore, M.A.
-Ed. is an Instructional Designer with the Center for Excellence in Teaching and Learning at the Western University of Health Sciences.
+Ed. is the Lead Instructional Designer with the Center for Excellence in Teaching and Learning at the Western University of Health Sciences.
 As an Instructional Designer, Tracy works with the faculty and staff of the university to assist them with the development of innovative teaching methods by utilizing technology and good pedagogy practices.

 Tracy is passionate about technology and instructional design, and currently represents WesternU as the EDUCAUSE Ambassador for the university.
 Additionally, she leads numerous presentations designed to educate the EdTech industry and campus-community on e-learning and innovative technology efforts in teaching.

 Tracy is a member of the Google Women Techmakers, Golden Key International Honor Society, Girl Scouts of America, and is an alumnus of the Delta Zeta Sorority.
 Tracy has been awarded a Letter of Appreciation from the United States Coast Guard, one of the highest honors a Civilian can receive, for widespread fundraising efforts benefitting the Chief Petty Officer’s Association in Kodiak, Alaska.